riscv-steel/riscv-steel/docs/source/software-guide.md

     brew install python3 gawk gnu-sed gmp mpfr libmpc isl zlib expat texinfo flock
     ```

 <h4>3.
-Configure for RISC-V Steel</h4>
+Configure it for RISC-V Steel</h4>

-Run the following command from the toolchain root folder to configure the installation for RISC-V Steel:

 ```
 ./configure --with-arch=rv32i --with-abi=ilp32 --prefix=/opt/riscv
 ```

-The `--prefix=` option specifies the installation path.
-Make sure you choose a path where you have write permissions.

 <h4>4.
 Compile and install</h4>

-The following command compiles and installs the toolchain (this last step might take some time to complete):

 ```
 make -j $(nproc)
 ```

+This last step might take some time to complete.

 ## Building a new application

-Follow the steps below to build a new application for RISC-V Steel SoC.
+Follow the steps below to build a new application for RISC-V Steel SoC IP.

 1. **Make a copy of the `dev-template` folder.**

     This template project is all you need to start.
 It contains 3 files: `main.c`, `Makefile` and `linker-script.ld`.

-2. **Edit the Makefile to configure the project.**
+2. **Edit the Makefile.**

     The beginning of the Makefile (reproduced below) contain four variables you need to set to configure the project:

     ```
     # Configure your project by setting the variables below
-    # --------------------------------------------------------------------------------------------
+    # -------------------------------------------------------------------------------------------------

     # Name of the program to be created
     PROGRAM_NAME      ?= main
-    # Memory size (must be set to the same value of the MEMORY_SIZE parameter of RISC-V Steel SoC)
+    # Memory size (must be set to the same value of the MEMORY_SIZE parameter of rvsteel_soc module)
     MEMORY_SIZE       ?= 8192
     # Path to RISC-V Steel API
     RVSTEEL_API_DIR   ?= ../api
     # The full path to RISC-V GNU Toolchain in this machine + RISC-V binaries prefix
     RISCV_PREFIX      ?= /opt/riscv/bin/riscv32-unknown-elf-

-    # Other variables (do not edit)
-    # --------------------------------------------------------------------------------------------

-    ...
     ```

 3. **Write your application.**

     The `main.c` file is a Hello World example program.
 You can edit this file and rename it.
-You can add new source files to the project as well.
+You can also add as many new source files to the project as you want.
 They will all be compiled when you run `make`.

-    Use [RISC-V Steel API](#) to set up and control RISC-V Steel SoC devices.
+    Use [RISC-V Steel SoC API](#) to set up and control RISC-V Steel SoC IP devices.

 4. **Build your application.**

     To build your application, run `make` from the project root folder.

-    Once you run `make`, all `*.c` sources files will be compiled and linked into an executable called `PROGRAM_NAME.elf`, the name you set for the executable in the Makefile.
-Running `make` will also:
+    Once you run `make`, all `*.c` sources files will be compiled and linked into an executable with the name you set in the Makefile.
+Running `make` will also generate a memory initialization file (`*.hex` file).

-    - Compile RISC-V Steel API and link it to the executable.
-    - Generate a memory initialization file for RISC-V Steel SoC.

-    A successfull build will output a message similar to this:
+    A successfull build output is similar to this:

     ```
     Building RISC-V Steel API: ok.